 McAfee’s venture into bitcoin began in 2016 when he was appointed the chief executive chairman and CEO of the technology holding company MGT Capital Investments.
 He initiated the company’s mining of bitcoin and other cryptocurrencies, stating it was a means to both increases the company’s bottom line, as well as its blockchain expertise.

 A year later, he would Tweet a prediction that would establish him as an infamous and controversial figure in the cryptocurrency world.
 McAfee’s first prediction was Tweeted on July 17, 2017, where he predicted that one bitcoin would be worth half a million dollars within 3 years, or he would eat his penis on national television.

 Kids, don’t try this at home!
 (Image credit: John McAfee’s Twitter)

 The co-founder of BitMEX, the largest cryptocurrency trading platform by volume, recently predicted that Bitcoin price would reach $50,000 by the end of 2018.
-It’s no doubt a lofty prediction – what with Bitcoin price falling to as low as $5900 already this year – but Hayes remains optimistic.
+It’s no doubt a lofty prediction – what with the Bitcoin price falling below $4000 by the end of 2018 – but Hayes remains optimistic.

 “We could definitely find a bottom in the $3,000 to $5,000 range,” he said.
 “But we’re one positive regulatory decision away, many an ETF approved by the SEC, to climbing through $20,000 and even to $50,000 by the end of the year,” Hayes said.